The death of someone close to you can involve enormous stress as you come to terms with your bereavement.

 Legally, the death must be registered within 5 days but this period may be extended under certain circumstances.

 If the death has been reported to the coroner, wait until you hear from the coroner before you come and see us.
 If the coroner decides to hold an inquest he will issue an interim death certificate which will enable a funeral to take place.
 The registration of that death cannot take place until the inquest in completed.
 The coroner will give us all the information required to register the death.
+You will not be required to visit the Register Office to register the death if an inquest has taken place

 2. What information we need to register a death